Bringing Fun to Kids With Special Needs

-Summer brings challenges to parents of children with special needs as they look for a summer camp that can safely accommodate their child.
-Children's Hospital realizes the importance of a summer camp experience for all children, so three camps provide fun-filled days for children with special needs.
+Summer brings challenges to parents of children with medical conditions as they look for a summer camp that can safely accommodate their child.
+East Tennessee Children's Hospital realizes the importance of a summer camp experience for all children, so we have camps to provide fun-filled days for children with specific medical conditions.

-The Donald M. Gally Summer Camp is held each July for children with special needs.
-Campers enjoy activities such as arts and crafts, swimming and games directed by staff therapists, special education teachers and adaptive recreation specialists.
+The Donald M. Gally Summer Camp is a day camp for children with special needs ranging from 5-14 years of age.
+Campers enjoy activities such as arts and crafts, swimming, and outdoor recreational games directed by staff therapists, special education teachers, a camp nurse, and adaptive recreation specialists.
 The Donald M. Gally Summer Camp takes place at the Kiwanis Club Fresh Air Camp on Prosser Road in Knoxville from 8:30 a.m. to 3 p.m. each day.
-The camp is provided at no charge.
-For more information, contact the Children's Hospital Rehabilitation Center at (865) 690-8961.
+The cost is free, and registration is available online beginning May 1, 2020.
+For more information about the Donald M. Gally Summer Camp, call 865-690-8961.

-Patients from the Children's Hospital Hematology/Oncology Clinic make Camp Wesley Woods in Townsend their home for one week each July or August.
+Camp Eagle's Nest at Camp Wesley Woods in Townsend, Tennessee is home for patients from the Children's Hospital Hematology/Oncology Clinic for one week.
 Camp Eagle's Nest offers campers plenty of time to enjoy the outdoors by riding horses, canoeing, rock climbing, tubing and much more.
 A talent show and karaoke provide spirited entertainment for the campers after the sun goes down.
 Campers also get a chance to interact with their camp counselors, who are nurses and other clinical staff from Children's Hospital.
 Camp Eagle's Nest is free for patients, thanks to financial and in-kind contributions to the camp and funding from Children's Hospital.
-For more information on Camp Eagle's Nest, call Children's Hospital at (865) 541-8476.
+For more information about Camp Eagle's Nest, call 865-541-8476.